-The grammars from the two parsers are detailed in the following subsections.
-Please note that these grammars accept input whose interpretation as an Activity Diagram may violate well-formedness constraints on Activity Diagrams, e.g., the constraint that the edges coming into and out of a decision node must be either all object flows or all control flows [1, Section 12.3.22].
+The grammars from the two parsers would not fit in the space allowed, but they are detailed in an unabridged version of this paper that is available as a technical report [23].
+Please note that the grammars accept input whose interpretation as an Activity Diagram may violate well-formedness constraints on Activity Diagrams, e.g., the constraint that the edges coming into and out of a decision node must be either all object flows or all control flows [1, Sect.
+12.3.22].
 While many such constraints could possibly be enforced in a purely grammatical fashion, validating Activity Diagrams expressed in ADLF is separable from defining ADLF per se and has been deferred to future work.